nin-jin/go.d/README.md

 # Features

-* Static typed channels (but you can use Algebraic to transfer various data).
+* Static typed channels (but you can use [std.variant](https://dlang.org/library/std/variant.html) to transfer various data).
 * Minimal message size (no additional memory cost).
-* Wait free channels (but if you don't check for avalability you wil be spinlocked).
+* Wait free channels (but if you don't check for avalability/pending you will be locked).
-* Static check for message transition safety (allowed only shared, immutable and non-copiable).
+* Static check for message transition safety (allowed only shared, immutable and non-copyable).
-* Every goroutine runs on thread poll.
+* Every goroutine runs on thread poll (use runEventLoopOnce to use main thread too).

-# ToDo

-* Fibers support (Should be used Fiber.yield instead of spinlock).
-* Main thread usage (It is spinlocking now).
+* Automatic finalizing queues on channel scope exit (use `empty`/`ignore` to check it).

 # Benchmarks